 Guide

-Anti-Fatigue Mats and Workplace Ergonomics
+Anti-Fatigue Mats in the Workplace

-Updated July 1, 2026 · Ergo Matting
+Updated August 3, 2026 · Ergo Matting Editorial Team

 Anti-fatigue mats are often the first thing facilities and EHS teams reach for when workers complain about standing all day, and for good reason.
 But a mat is one control in an ergonomics program, not the program itself.
 This guide frames where mats fit, what the authorities actually say, and how to build a standing-work setup that holds up to scrutiny.